HectorRicardo/simple-music-app/README.md

 - The `MediaController`-`MediaSession` pair applies both to audio and video apps, while the `MediaBrowser`-`MediaBrowserService` pair applies specifically to audio apps only.
+  - The `MediaBrowser`-`MediaBrowserService` pair is used to implement to the client-server architecture we've just described, and video apps don't follow this architecture (only audio apps do).
+  - The `MediaController`-`MediaSession` pair is not tied to any architecture so it can accomodate both to music and video apps.
 - We forcefully need an Android service so the music can play in the background.
 A `MediaSession` is not a service, hence we need `MediaBrowserService`.
-- Because we forcefully need `MediaBrowserService`, we also need its counterpart, the `MediaBrowser`.
+  - And because we forcefully need `MediaBrowserService`, we also need its counterpart, the `MediaBrowser`.
 By itself, the `MediaController` is not enough: we need the `MediaBrowser` because it is the only entity capable of communicating with a `MediaBrowserServce`.

-Having a well-defined `MediaSession` allows media sessions (both audio and video sessions) to be controlled not only from your app's UI, but also from other places.
-In addition to this, having a well-defined `MediaBrowserService`
+As mentioned in the previous section, having a well-defined `MediaController-MediaSession` architecture allows your app's media session (both audio and video sessions) to be controlled not only from your app's UI, but also from other places.
+Now, for music apps, in addition to this advantage, having a well-defined `MediaBrowserService` has two additional advantages:

-A `MediaBrowserService` provides two features:

-- It makes it easy for companion devices, like Android Auto and Wear OS, to discover your app, create their own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
+- It makes your app discoverable to companion devices like Android Auto and Wear OS.
+  - After discovering your app, the companion device can then take advantage of the `MediaController-MediaSession` architecture, that is, it can proceed to create its own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
-- It also provides an optional browsing API that lets clients query the service and build out a representation of its content hierarchy, which might represent playlists, a media library, etc..
+- It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a representation of its content hierarchy, which might represent playlists, a media library, etc..

 ### Note: Use Compat classes (NOTE: Where should I place this paragraph?)